eemapel/wlog/README.md

 # wlog
 Warning logger

-Run example.js to see an example
+Run basics/example.js to see an example of basic operations